Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Introduction

 \begin{theorem}[Corollary \ref{cor:interval cover}] Let $P$ be a finite poset and $k[P]$ the incidence algebra of $P$.
 For a given $k[P]$-module $M$, we take its interval cover $f\colon X=\bigoplus_{i=1}^m X_i \to M$ (where all the $X_i$'s are interval modules).
 Then, the following holds. \begin{enumerate}[\rm (1)] \item $f$ is surjective. \item $f|_{X_i}\colon X_i\to M$ is injective for every $i\in \{1,\ldots,m\}$. \item The supports of $M$ and $X$ coincide. \end{enumerate} In particular, every $X_i$ can be taken as an interval submodule of $M$. \end{theorem}

-A similar observation has been discussed by \cite[Proposition 6.7]{blanchette2021homological} and \cite[Proposition 4.7]{asashibakoszul2023}.
-However, we will deduce it from the results in a more general setting (Theorem \ref{thm:resolusion-quotient}).
-In particular, in Section \ref{sec3} we study approximations and resolutions in the module category relative to a full subcategory which is closed under taking quotients of indecomposable modules.
+A similar observation has been discussed in \cite[Proposition 6.7]{blanchette2021homological}.
+We note that Theorem~\ref{main result1} is essentially the same as \cite[Proposition 4.8]{asashibakoszul2023}, which was shown independently.
+See Remark~\ref{rem:asashiba}.
 The importance of Theorem \ref{main result1} is that it provides one way to reduce the computational burden for computing interval resolutions: instead of the original poset $P$ one can compute over smaller and smaller posets starting from the support of $M$.
 We provide details in Example \ref{Example:resolutiondimension}.

 Secondly, we study the relationship between the interval resolution global dimensions of different posets.
 We show the following. \begin{theorem}[Theorem \ref{thm:monotone subposet}] Let $P$ be a finite poset and $k[P]$ the incidence algebra of $P$.
-For any full subposet $Q$ of $P$, the interval resolution global dimension of $k[Q]$ is smaller than or equal to that of $k[P]$. \end{theorem} The main ingredient for its proof is the functor $\Theta \colon \mod k[Q] \to \mod k[P]$ between the module categories, which is defined from idempotent embedding functors (see Section \ref{sec:idempotent}).
+For any full subposet $Q$ of $P$, the interval resolution global dimension of $k[Q]$ is smaller than or equal to that of $k[P]$. \end{theorem} The main ingredient for its proof is the functor $\Theta \colon \mod k[Q] \to \mod k[P]$ called the \emph{intermediate extension} \cite{kuhn1994generic} (the \emph{prolongement interm\'ediare} in \cite{BBD}) between the module categories, which is defined by using idempotent embeddings (see Section \ref{sec:idempotent}).
 We prove that $\Theta$ realizes a combinatorial operation called the \emph{convex hull} in the level of module categories (Lemma \ref{Theta->int}).
 As a consequence, we obtain a pair of functors

 such that $\res$ and $\Theta$ preserve interval-decomposability of modules and satisfy $\res\circ \Theta\cong 1_{\mod k[Q]}$.
 Then, we can directly compare interval resolutions via these functors and obtain the monotonicity of interval resolution global dimension with respect to (full subposet) inclusion.
 It is interesting because it does not hold for the usual global dimension in general \cite{igusa1990cohomology}.
 We also note that it does not hold if we drop the condition that $Q$ be a \emph{full} subposet of $P$ (Remark~\ref{rem:nonfull}).